Feeling sad, lonely, or depressed on a regular basis can be overwhelming.

 You may even feel like giving up.
 And most frustrating is that it isn’t always clear why things feel so bad.

-If you can relate to any of this, please know that as of now you are not alone.
+If you can relate to any of this, please know that you are not alone.

 Fortunately, depression is very treatable.
 As your therapist, my role is to use and teach you proven and powerful tools to reduce depression and support you onto the path of a happier life.